What are psychedelics?

 Current research on the use of psychedelics in therapy

-One powerful example of the transformative potential of psychedelic therapy is the story of Michael Pollan, a prominent journalist and author who took part in a psilocybin-assisted therapy session to help combat his depression.
-Following the experience, Pollan reported a profound sense of connectedness and emotional openness, along with a newfound perspective on the nature of his own consciousness.
-This experience ultimately led Pollan to explore the therapeutic potential of psychedelics in his bestselling book, “How to Change Your Mind“.
+One such example of how psychedelic therapy can be transformative is through the story of Michael Pollan.
+He is a very prominent journalist and author who went through a psilocybin-assisted therapy session to help deal with his depression.
+After that experience, Pollan said he was highly interconnected and emotionally open along with a new perspective on what nature of his consciousness.

 Therapeutic potential of psychedelics for mental health issues